HOLY WEEK SCHEDULE OF SERVICES

 Feel free to take your candle home following each service.

-We desire everyone to worship with the Holy Thursday and Holy Friday services, so for those whose school or employer requires documentation when requesting absence for religious observances, signed letters are available [here] or from the table in the Narthex.
+We desire everyone to worship with together throughout Holy Week, especially at the Holy Thursday and Holy Friday services, For those whose school or employer requires documentation when requesting absence for religious observances, signed letters are available from the table in the Narthex or by clicking here: [LETTER].

 HOLY THURSDAY